-- Open up your UniFi Controller and go to Settings > Wireless Networks.
+- Open up your UniFi Network Controller and go to Settings > Wireless Networks.

 - To create a new guest network, select Create New Wireless Network, otherwise edit an existing network.

 - Provide a name.
-This is what users will see when attempting to connect to your Wi-Fi network.
+This is the WiFi (SSID) name users will see on their device's WiFi network list when attempting to connect.

 - Select the method to be used to authenticate the guest network.
 A security key may be used, while also leveraging the Guest Portal, or you can leave it Open.